Propositum - A Novel ➥

 Graduate Works ➥

-I have two graduate degrees and am about to get a third.
+I have three graduate degrees.
 These are the relevant theses:

 GAIJIN GIZYUTSU KANRI - Foreign Technical Management in Japan:

 My thesis for the MS, Engineering Management degree from California Miramar University.
 It is a study of how foreigners manage in Japan.

 My final paper for the MS, Space Studies degree from the University of North Dakota.
 It is about ways we might resolve man-made global warming.

 Researching the Balance between Aesthetics and Historicity in Historical Novels of Ancient Times:

 My capstone project for the MLA degrees in creative writing centered around the research required for Propositum.